-A commitment to mentoring new faculty is essential to the mission of San Diego State University, to the success of its strategic plan, and to our ability to attract and retain excellent faculty.
+A commitment to mentoring new faculty is essential to the mission of San Diego State University and to our ability to attract and retain excellent faculty.
 The university strongly supports the mentoring of new faculty, including:

 - Support through the Retention, Tenure, and Promotion process, with clear documentation of department/school, college, and university policies, processes, and timelines (including RTP Handbook for Candidates and RTP Handbook for Reviewers);